18F/dashboard/README.md

 ## Editing the Dashboard

-To edit project details on `18f.gsa.gov/dashboard`, update the `.about.yml` file in your team's repo.
+To edit project details on `18f.gsa.gov/dashboard`, update the `.about.yml` file in the project's repo.
+If a project has multiple repos, create an `.about.yml` in each one of them, and note the project's main repo in the `parent` field.

 Updates may take a few days to post to the public site, so reach out to the `#outreach` team on Slack if there's any urgency.

 ## Project Details in Your .about.yml

+Your `.about.yml` file must start with `---` on the first line.
+Lines that start with `#` in the file below explain the content field below them.
+Please note that some fields are required.

 ```
 ---
-# .about.yml project metadata
-#
 # Short name that acts as the project identifier (required)
 name: